stan1000/Battleships/Release/readme-en.txt

 -invisible
 	hide the bot UI; Note: in difference to the dedicated server, the bot is still a UI application and only works when a GUI is present - something to consider on small footprint Linux-based servers, like e.g. the Raspberry Pi
 -timeout <seconds>
-	Time of inactivity after which the bot will disconnect when connected to a player on a dedicated server
+	Time of inactivity after which the bot will disconnect when connected to a player on a dedicated server; default: 600

 Localization
 ====================